SwimmingHoles.info logo

 DIRECTIONS From Mountain Home in the north-central part of AR (due north of Little Rock, very near the Missouri border) take RT 5 southeast about 40 miles to Sylamore.
 From Sylamore, take RT 14 west into the Ozark N. F. Then:

 BLANCHARD SPRINGS CAVERNS S. P. [BLAN]: This is on RT 14 just west of Sylamore.
-LAT, LON lat=35.96344, lon=-92.17117(source: DeLorme ) (accuracy: approximate) LINK TO GOOGLE MAP MAP The caverns are pretty spectacular.
+LAT, LON lat=35.96344, lon=-92.17117(source: DeLorme ) (accuracy: approximate) LINK TO GOOGLE MAP The caverns are pretty spectacular.
 The springs themselves are scenic and cool PHOTO OF SPRINGS but not really a swimming place.
-If you follow the swimming signs in the park, you will come to an offical swimming place with beach and changing rooms PHOTO OF MAIN HOLE - popular but still not the best.
+If you follow the swimming signs in the park, you will come to an official swimming place with beach and changing rooms PHOTO OF MAIN HOLE - popular but still not the best.
 The best swimming hole is in the campground, very apparent on your right as you get to the beginning of the loop for sites 16-31.
 PHOTO OF CAMPGROUND SWIMMING HOLE .
 Both swimming places are official and there is a day use fee of $3.00 for both swimming places.
 Camping at the site.
 Phone number for the caverns is (888) 757-2246.
 Very confident.
 Verified 5/05.
 Updated 5/27/05.

 GUNNER POOL [GUNN]: Two swimming places.
 One is behind campsite #23 PHOTO 1 , with a beach and gradual entry.
 Gunner Pool itself is behind campsite #17, has no beach and is quite deep - behind a dam.
 PHOTO 2 .
 Camping at the site.
-LAT, LON lat=35.99222, lon=-92.21092(source: Topozone ) (accuracy: exact) LINK TO GOOGLE MAP MAP Continue on RT 14 west past Blanchard Springs Caverns and through the village of Fifty Six, then go 4 miles north (right) on CR 26 (FR 1102) to signs for Gunner Pool recreation area.
+LAT, LON lat=35.99222, lon=-92.21092(source: Topozone ) (accuracy: exact) LINK TO GOOGLE MAP Continue on RT 14 west past Blanchard Springs Caverns and through the village of Fifty Six, then go 4 miles north (right) on CR 26 (FR 1102) to signs for Gunner Pool recreation area.
 Very confident.
 Verified 5/05.
 Updated 5/27/05.

 BARKSHED [BARK]: Continue north on FR 1102 (CR 26) about 4 miles then turn left on CR 1113 (unknown Forest road) toward the town of Big Flat for about 2 miles to the Barkshed Rec Area, which is probably signed.
-LAT, LON lat=36.01867, lon=-92.25003 (source: Topozone ) (accuracy: approximate) LINK TO GOOGLE MAP MAP The swimming hole is a hike from this campground.
+LAT, LON lat=36.01867, lon=-92.25003 (source: Topozone ) (accuracy: approximate) LINK TO GOOGLE MAP The swimming hole is a hike from this campground.
 No better directions or description.
 Pretty confident.
 Not verified.
 Updated 5/27/05.

 CONFIDENCE Varies, see above